gabriel-skantze/IrisTK/doc/markdown/tutorial_semantics.md

-## Tutorial 3: Grammars, Semantics and Slot-filling
+## Tutorial 3: Semantics and dialog

 In the previous tutorials, the dialog was very simple, and the utterances contained barely any semantics (just simple numbers).
 In this tutorial, we will look at more complex grammars, semantics and dialog.
 More specifically, you will learn the following things:

+* How to use an open vocabulary recognizer together with a semantic grammar
 * How to create semantic interpretations with deeper and more complex structures
-* How to use an open vocabulary recognizer together with a semantic grammar
 * How to write more complex flows, that work in a slot-filling fashion
-* How to extend this to multi-party dialog, allowing two users to fill out different forms

 Note: The first part of this tutorial only assumes that you have taken [Tutorial 1](tutorial_first_app.html), and know how to create a new application.
 The last part also assumes that you have taken [Tutorial 2](tutorial_sitint.html) on situated interaction.